-MacFarlane has grown the program not only in success but in number as well - he took over a pair of teams that had nine combined runners on the men's and women's teams, but had 38 total student-athletes entering 2016 as the University added men's and women's track programs.
+MacFarlane has grown the program not only in success but in number as well - he took over a pair of teams that had nine combined runners on the men's and women's teams, but over 40 runners made up the program in 2018 following the addition of men's and women's track teams in 2016.

 In 2017, MacFarlane guided the rebirth of the men's and women's track programs as the Bonnies officially competed in track for the first time since 1990.